 – Chief of Professional Standards; commanded the firing range, training academy, polygraph unit, inspections, internal affairs, accreditation, crime analysis, continuous improvement, fusion center, and information systems management

 – Commander of the Intelligence Unit; represented JSO on the Joint Terrorism Task Force, North Florida Fusion Cell, and served as key agency liaison to US Marshals and FBI

-Michelle has earned numerous awards for her service, to include:
+Sheriff Cook has earned numerous awards for her service, including:

 – Law Enforcement Legacy Leader Award